 The acquisition of equipment will not result in changes to land use or have any impact on transportation facilities.
 Leak detection equipment, line locators, and electrofusion processors do not involve any type of ground disturbance.
-The use of mobile compression/gas recovery equipment and the use of hydro excavation equipment could have temporary impacts on traffic flow, depending on how and where it is used.
+The use of mobile compression/gas recovery equipment could have temporary impacts on traffic flow, depending on how and where it is used.
 These potential impacts would occur in the future and the extent is speculative.
-If pipeline maintenance, repair or replacement work is conducted in existing transportation facilities and the equipment is needed to transition or capture gas from existing lines, or hydro excavation equipment is needed to excavate existing lines, the mobile equipment used in roadway facilities may require the need for temporary shifts in traffic.
+If pipeline maintenance, repair or replacement work is conducted in existing transportation facilities and the equipment is needed to transition or capture gas from existing lines, the mobile equipment used in roadway facilities may require the need for temporary shifts in traffic.
 These impacts to traffic patterns would be temporary and normal traffic patterns would resume once the work was completed and the equipment is no longer in use.
-Where the use of the methane detection and survey equipment leads to the identification of leaks and subsequent repairs, those repairs would be outside the scope of the project.
+Where the use of the combustible gas detection and survey equipment leads to the identification of leaks and subsequent repairs, those repairs would be outside the scope of the project.
 Such repairs are not anticipated to constitute any changes to land use and should occur within the current right-of-way.
 Should operators identify leaks and repairs needing additional right-of-way, upgrades, or changes to the current system, operators would be solely responsible for evaluating those on an individual basis and coordinating with the appropriate local, state and federal agencies.